 The most overwhelming part was my visit to the Strahov Library.
 The hike up the hill to the Strahov Monastery is part of the experience and adds to the excitement.
 The street is a postcard at sunset.
 I entered the library to find that one of the main halls was under construction.
 However, I still got to see the book shelves with book covers made from tree bark and the pages were made of very thick wood-paper.
 The books looked white.
 Maybe because of the type of bark used for the covers or because they were so old.
 I stood in front of the the other main hall of the library.
 It was unreal to see the dreamy painted ceilings and the expensive wooden bookshelves.
 The shiny globes and the open books.
 The cool air and blueish light enhanced the feeling of awe.

 Prague is the city to see.
 Its the Queen of Cities.
 Even though it doesn’t have the massive Grote Market seen in Brussels or an actual castle, its unique charm, architecture, and the great food is something not to be missed.
-This Eastern European city definitely has its own flavor.
+This European city definitely has its own flavour.
 I’m very happy I visited it in November (wintertime) rather than in the summer.
 I think Prague is meant to be explored bundled up in a scarf and hat.